thassan66/thassan66/README.md

 - 📫 How to reach me ...
 - 💬 Ask me about: tech, karate, anime and a little bit about investments.

-⚡ Technologies: JAVA, Angular, Angular
+⚡ Technologies: JAVA, Spring, Angular, SQL

 <!---